8ta4/say/DONTREADME.md

 > When does `say` start transcribing automatically?

 The automatic trigger is based on voice activity. `say` listens to you and waits for a pause before it starts transcribing.
+It's all thanks to the Silero VAD's ONNX model that detects your voice activity.

 > Why does this tool wait for a pause?